 Why rent one

 Apart from being able to connect multiple devices at the same time, a pocket wifi is convenient because it can be difficult to find a free, open wifi network in Japan.
-A lot of them, but logging on to them can be complicated – often you are required to hand over your email address.
+You’ll find some, but logging on to them can be complicated – often you are required to hand over your email address.
 Some Shinkansen trains now offer wifi, but local trains don’t.

 What does renting a pocket wifi in Japan cost